Mozambique

 Economic Growth

-Although growth rates recently slowed down, Mozambique can look back on a decade of significant economic expansion with an average annual growth of about 7%.
+Although growth rates only slowly recovered after covid-19, Mozambique could look back on a decade of significant economic expansion with an average annual growth of about 7%; growth in 2023 reached 5.4%.

 Export Products

-Mozambique's most relevant export products are coal, aluminium, and electrical energy, petroleum gas but also raw tobacco, sesame seeds and raw cane sugar.
+Mozambique's most important export products are coal, natural gas, and aluminium.
+Important agricultural export products are raw tobacco, sesame seeds and raw cane sugar.

 Trade Partners

-Mozambique's most important trading partners are South Africa, the EU and India which together account for about 53% of total trade.
-Most imports originate from South Africa and China while the EU and India are the most important export markets.
+Mozambique's most important trading partners are South Africa (17% of total trade in 2023), South Korea (16%), the EU and India (11% each).
+Most imports originate from South Korea and South Africa while India and the EU are the most important export markets.

 Economic Structure